 Pierce says that she has seen policies where the agent failed to educate the client properly.
 The end result was the client was either dramatically underinsured, or they outlived their policy.

 Goal: Maintain Control and Independence with Aging

-Many experts suggest that planning allows for a person to maintain control and independence.
-This control also involves where a person receives care in the future.
+Many experts suggest that planning allows a person to maintain control and independence, which also involves where a person receives care in the future.
 The COVID-19 crisis has again highlighted that being at home, for many, is where they want to be when they require help with daily activities.

-Dallas financial advisor Liz Pace, CLU, ChFC, CLTC, says the pandemic’s effect on long-term care facilities have highlighted the need to have more control and more options over when and how you receive future care.
+Dallas financial advisor Liz Pace, CLU, ChFC, CLTC, says the pandemic's effect on long-term care facilities has highlighted the need to have more control and options over when and how you receive future care.

 “Clients with Long-Term Care Insurance may have been able to change where their care was being provided and alleviated the concern of having to stay in a facility during this international health crisis,” Pace explains.

 Pace reminds us that aging is a natural progression of life.
 Aging with options and dignity when addressing long-term care services comes down to planning for the future when you are healthy today.